Lifting Shackles

 Bow Shackles for Lifting

-• They allow for side loading and are ideal for multi-leg lifting slings and shackles.
+- They allow for angular loading and are ideal for multi-leg lifting slings and shackle arrangements.

 Key Features of Lifting Shackles

-• Materials: Options include alloy steel, galvanised, and stainless steel lifting shackles.
+- Materials: Options include alloy steel, galvanised, coated or painted and stainless steel lifting shackles.

 Choosing the Right Lifting Shackle